Explore-AI/SmartSystems-FastAPI-Example/README.md

 <h1 align=center><strong>FastAPI Backend Example API</strong></h1>

-This is a sample repository aimed at demonstrating how we can build back-end services & APIs with FastAPI as well as assessing the benefits and limitations of the Framework!
-This template utilizes the following tech stack:
+This is a sample repository aimed at demonstrating how we can build back-end services & APIs with FastAPI as well as assessing the benefits and limitations of the Framework.
+This project utilizes the following tech stack:

 - 🐍 [FastAPI](https://fastapi.tiangolo.com/)
 - 🐳 [Dockerized](https://www.docker.com/)